david-rodrigues-AxUB4m3nDCE-unsplash-1280x719.jpg

 Outside of work, I am an avid basketball fan, watching the latest games or classic match-ups of the 1990s.
 I also enjoy football, golf, hanging out with friends, reading and watching movies, or trying out new experiences and challenges.

-[G] Please describe your typical workday, if there is such a thing!
+[G]: Please describe your typical workday, if there is such a thing!

-[C] There is no such thing as a typical workday!
+[C]: There is no such thing as a typical workday!
 The amount of innovation out there is amazing, especially in the tech industry.
 It is dynamic and constantly evolving, and there is always something new to learn every day!

 The fast-paced environment keeps me constantly engaged, while on slower days, I research emerging industries and technologies, or topics which I am particularly intrigued by, such as Artificial Intelligence (AI), Blockchain, Crypto, Metaverse, or Mixed Reality (XR).